tpoisot/bipy/biblio/index.md

 Nestedness is measured with NODF (Nestedness based on Overlap and Decreasing Fill).

-<span class='ref'>M. Almeida-Neto, P. Guimaraes, P.R.
+<div class='ref'>M. Almeida-Neto, P. Guimaraes, P.R.
 Guimaraes Jr, R.D.
 Loyola, W. Ulrich, A consistent metric for nestedness analysis in ecological systems: reconciling concept and measurement, Oikos.
-117 (2008) 1227-1239.</span>
+117 (2008) 1227-1239.</div>

 ## Specificity

 Specificity is measured by the PDI (Paired Differences Index).

-<span class='ref'>T. Poisot, E. Canard, N. Mouquet, M.E.
-Hochberg, A comparative study of ecological specialization estimators, Methods in Ecology and Evolution. *in press*.</span>
+<div class='ref'>T. Poisot, E. Canard, N. Mouquet, M.E.
+Hochberg, A comparative study of ecological specialization estimators, Methods in Ecology and Evolution. *in press*.</div>